-The terrific story drew the attention of the Norwegian State Television, and Hans-Marius eventually got an NRK TV crew following him to the UK, filming and airing his amazing experience nationwide in Norway.
+The terrific story drew the attention of the Norwegian State Television, and Hans-Marius eventually got an NRK TV crew following him to the UK, filming his amazing experience and airing it nationwide in Norway.

-I spoke with Hans-Marius for the first time in October 2020 to promote Stay Within Range, an excellent single recorded during the Covid pandemic and to discuss his music, career, plans, the Paul McCartney is Dead conspiracy theory and whether Norway is really not in the European Union.
+We spoke with Hans-Marius several times over the years, the first time in October 2020 to promote Stay Within Range, an excellent single recorded during lockdowns and to discuss his music, career, plans, the Paul McCartney is Dead conspiracy theory and whether Norway is really not in the European Union.

-If you love good old school indie rock, you should definitely give HM Johnsen’s songs a listen.
+If you love some good old-school indie rock, you should definitely give HM Johnsen’s songs a listen

-How about your previous single Stay Within Range?
+How about your previous records Build The Sky and Stay Within Range?

 Your music style is a blend of pop, blues and rock – which genre do you feel most represented by?

 I definitely love the guitar, so I’m definitely more of a rock musician, especially when it comes to live music and being on stage, where I perform a lot of guitar solos.
 This is what it is always been like, in my career: everything started with a guitar, I started playing The Iron Maiden, Black Sabbath, Deep Purple, Def Leppard when I started out, and then I grew up into blues, and after this, I started experimenting with jazz.
 And then I started singing.
-And when I started singing, I was really interested in singing more pop-ish tunes.
-But I started singing often, somewhere along the way, and I end up making indie punk rock music.
+And when I started singing, I was really interested in singing more pop-ish tunes, but somewhere along the way, I ended up making indie-punk rock music!

 Musically speaking, there has always been good rock music.
-Always, but rock has worn different clothes all along at different times, in the 60s, the 70s and the 80s, and also after 2000.
+Always, but rock has worn different clothes all along at different times, in the 1960s, in the 1970s and the 1980s, and also after the 2000s.
 I definitely think that rock music today is just as good as it has always been, and today is just so much easier for people to get their music out there via Spotify, iTunes and, of course, YouTube.
-I think rock music today is very, very good, and I like that there are a lot of bands, a lot of artists blending modern sounds and modern arrangements into rock.
+I think rock music today is very, very good, and I like that there are a lot of bands, and a lot of artists blending modern sounds and modern arrangements into rock.
 I think it’s awesome.
-And there’s also a lot of new genres, too, but I believe that today it might be more difficult to reach success today.
-Because there’s just so much music out there, and I think rock music doesn’t catch as much of the big audiences as it did before because people have so many opportunities to listen to other music.
+And there are also a lot of new genres, too, but I believe that today it might be more difficult to reach success worldwide because there’s just so much new music out there, and I think rock music doesn’t catch as much of the big audiences as it did before because people have so many opportunities to listen to other music.

 For me, live streaming is not that interesting anymore.
 I feel that it’s old news and a bit overused.
 I released my latest EP, titled Serenity, in November 2020.
 Stay Within Range was one of the five songs on that EP.
-And since we are obviously not able to go around and play in front of people, which is quite sad, but that’s just how life is at the moment, we’ve just started planning to do something alternative to playing live.
-It’s possible to make a music video, it’s possible to make an HD Filming of Concert with interviews and stories about the meaning of the EP, and we have produced a movie out of the album here in Norway with two actors with us, a film crew, a sound crew.
-It is titled Serenity – Live From Somewhere in Nowhere and is a short movie actually, it lasts 30 minutes and will be shot in a very special Norwegian building, which is like 250 years old and quite unique.
+And since we were obviously not able to go around and play in front of people at the time, which was quite sad, we just started planning to do something alternative to playing live.
+It’s possible to make a music video, it’s possible to make an HD filming of concerts with interviews and stories about the meaning of the EP, and we have produced a movie out of the album here in Norway with two actors, a film crew and a sound crew.
+It is titled Serenity – Live From Somewhere in Nowhere and is a short movie that lasts 30 minutes and was shot in a very special Norwegian building, which is 250 years old and quite unique.
 The filming location is a unique place in Norway: nature, calm surroundings and peaceful landscapes.
 I’m very happy with the way it turned out in the end, and everything is in English!

-Your hometown community in Norway financed your recording trip to the Abbey Road Studios in London, and the national TV broadcaster followed you there too.
-Anything to say about it all?
+In 2015, your hometown community in Norway financed your recording trip to the Abbey Road Studios in London, and the national TV broadcaster followed you there.
+Anything to say about it?

-Today, I can say that I would never do it again, I wouldn’t, I would never do it now.
-Simply because I don’t have the energy to go through what I did back then.
-Because I was 17 when I started planning this thing.
-And my ego was on top, I was like the centre of the universe in my head.
-As, as we often are, when we are 17, especially in my case.
-And I have this idea that if I just kept sending emails, and you know, calling different companies, then I was going to find a way to finance this project.
-And I started this, even before I’ve written the music.
-I was sitting at school, and when the other students in the classroom were doing what they were supposed to do, I was sitting writing emails to different TV stations and to different companies, you know, I wanted to be if they could sponsor me with some finance to complete this project and complete the album.
-From there, I got very little response, of course, so I started calling different entrepreneurs, different companies and in different industries, everything from the fish industry to the mechanical industry to the clothing industry.
+Today, I can say that I would never do it again, and I would never do it now simply because I don’t have the energy to go through what I did back then; I was 17 when I started planning this thing, and my ego was on top, I was like the centre of the universe in my head as we often are, when we are 17, especially in my case.
+And I had this idea that if I just kept sending emails and calling different companies, then I was going to find a way to finance this project.
+And I started this, even before I’d written the music.
+I was sitting at school, and when the other students in the classroom were doing what they were supposed to do, I was sitting writing emails to different TV stations and to different companies, I wanted to see if they could sponsor me with some finance to complete this project and complete the album.
+From there, I got very little response, of course, so I started calling different entrepreneurs and different companies in different industries, everything from the fish industry to the mechanical industry to the clothing industry.
 I was calling everyone, and I eventually got some positive feedback there.

-You called people in the fish industry to finance an album?
+You called people in the fish industry to finance a music album?

-At some point I actually ended up visiting the companies themselves: I just walked into the door asking for the manager and they’d let me in.
+At some point, I actually ended up visiting the companies themselves: I just walked into the door asking for the manager and they’d let me in.
 Yeah, it was crazy.
-And I and after I sent all the emails to the different TV stations with a very low response, I remember I saw that I got actually a reply from a guy in NRK, which is like the Norwegian version of BBC, as the National Broadcasting.
-He was like: ok, you’re a young guy with a lot of energy, you sounds a bit crazy but that’s cool, just that I don’t see a story here.
+And after I sent all the emails to the different TV stations with a very low response, I remember I saw that I got actually a reply from a guy in NRK, which is like the Norwegian version of the BBC, the National Broadcasting.
+He was like: ok, you’re a young guy with a lot of energy, you sound a bit crazy but that’s cool, it’s just that I don’t see a story here.
 And so I said “Ok, what if I get the money?
 What if I get, let’s say, over 30 different sponsors helping me out, and we go to the Abbey Road Studios to work there, would you have a story there?”
-He said “yes, but good luck with that”.
+He said, “Yes, but good luck with that!”.

 You actually did get lucky in the end.

 When I went and negotiate with the sponsors, I’d say: I guarantee you that if you sponsor me with this much money, I will guarantee that the NRK will follow us to England to do this and your company name will show up!”.
-So at once, I think one and a half year into the project, I got enough money, enough funds to actually do the recording.
+So at once, I think one and a half years into the project, I got enough money, enough funds to actually do the recording.
 And very, very luckily the guy we were recording with, was born in London.
-He’s in a Norwegian citizen but he was born in London, his mom is from London and related or something to a guy who knew another woman at the Abbey Road Studios: and so with that network, we had the opportunity to do the mastering sessions at Abbey Road, and the NRK was there with us with their TV crew.
-I was just 18 at the time, and for an 18-years-old kid to have all this, to go to London followed by a TV crew… I mean, can you just imagine the amount of energy and self self self?
-It was quite incredible, but when I look back at that I think that I would never ever spend that much energy for something like that because now I’m spending more energy to focus on my music and the writing itself because I’ve grown more in the musical direction rather than in the music business direction.
+He is a Norwegian citizen but he was born in London, his mom is from London and related or something to someone who knew another woman at the Abbey Road Studios: and so within that network, we had the opportunity to do the mastering sessions at Abbey Road, and the NRK was there with us with their TV crew.
+I was just 18 at the time, and for an 18-year-old kid to have all this, to go to London followed by a TV crew… I mean, can you just imagine the amount of energy and self self self?
+It was quite incredible, but when I look back at that I think that I would never ever spend that much energy on something like that because now I’m spending more energy focusing on my music and the writing itself because I’ve grown more in the musical direction rather than in the music business direction.

 The Beatles were the greatest band that’s ever walked on this earth.
-And of course, I’m a huge fan of Paul McCartney, Ringo Starr, John Lennon and George Harrison.
-I’m a huge fan.
-But I’m even more into Pink Floyd, they have been my go-to band when it came to learning to play the guitar and writing music.
+And of course, I’m a huge fan of Paul McCartney, Ringo Starr, John Lennon and George Harrison, but I’m even more into Pink Floyd, they have been my go-to band when it came to learning to playing the guitar and writing music.
 My favourite writer ever is Roger Waters from Pink Floyd.
 So, for me, the Abbey Road Studios were more about Pink Floyd than The Beatles.
-I was looking at all the different couches we were sitting in, and there were these pictures of David Gilmore and Roger Waters sitting in the same couches, and it was just incredible for me to think that Pink Floyd have had been there.
+I was looking at all the different couches we were sitting in, and there were these pictures of David Gilmore and Roger Waters sitting on the same couches, and it was just incredible for me to think that Pink Floyd had been there.
 This was bigger than The Beatles – but then, of course, when you think about them, it’s also a shaky feeling.
-I remember the nice old lady working in the cafeteria when you can buy yourself this Abbey Road Martini special thing.
-There is a picture of her on the wall in her 20s where she was much younger: she was serving Martinis to John Lennon and Paul McCartney!
+I remember the nice old lady working in the cafeteria where you can buy yourself this Abbey Road Martini special thing.
+There is a picture of her on the wall in her 20s when she was much younger: she was serving Martinis to John Lennon and Paul McCartney!
 It’s cool that there is this same lady today, 40 years later, the same who served Lennon and McCartney.

 The alleged imposter is said to have won a lookalike contest in 1963 that was awarded by Paul himself.
 There is also a video titled Paul and Faul Together you can watch about it.